 Retirement looks different for everyone, so it’s important to start thinking about your specific goals and how much money you’ll realistically need to achieve them.
 The earlier you retire, the bigger your nest egg needs to be.

 Do you plan to travel extensively?
 How often do you dine out?
-Be honest with yourself about your expectations and lifestyle and plan accordingly.
+Be honest with yourself about your expectations and lifestyle and plan accordingly for each stage of retirement.

 Take Inventory of All Your Finances